 Buyable Pins and Shopping on Pinterest

-One of the key reasons you shouldn’t overlook Pinterest is that that you can sell your products on there for free.
+One of the key reasons you shouldn’t overlook Pinterest is that you can sell your products on there for free.

-Setting up buyable pins means that your customers can buy items direct from your Pinterest account, without even having to go to your online store.
+Setting up buyable pins means that your customers can buy items directly from your Pinterest account, without even having to go to your online store.
 Sounds great?
 It is.
 But is it simple to bring to your online store?
 You bet it is.

 - Step 1: Apply for buyable pins